Philippe Rochat (psychologist): Research

-Rochat's research interests spanned topics of self-awareness, social cognition, and moral development in infants and young children.
+Rochat's research interests span topics of self-awareness, social cognition, and moral development across cultures in infants as early as six weeks old and young children.
 His work highlights how conceptions of self develop early in life, demonstrating that infants are born with some degree of self-awareness and can differentiate themselves from their environments as early as six weeks old.
-Rochat argues that self consciousness about how one is perceived is elicited as young as two and three years old when their self-perceptions confront the realization that others may view them differently.
+Rochat argues that self-consciousness about how one is perceived is elicited as young as two and three years old when their self-perceptions confront the realization that others may view them differently.
+This, he proposes, is at the core of what makes humans different from other species.